digst/NemLog-in.LookupServiceClient.NET/README.md

 This code shows how to invoke NemLog-in Lookup Services using the OIO IDWS authorization model.

+The samples are concrete implementations of OIO IDWS Web Service Client (WSC) "abstract" samples found in the public available github [repository](https://github.com/digst/OIOIDWS.Net/tree/master/Examples).
+If you are creating a new OIO IDWS Web Service Provider (WSP), then you should go here and find the more general OIO IDWS documentation.

+The LookupService.WSC samples utilizes the public available Nugets which is also  produced by the output of the general OIO IDWS [repository](https://github.com/digst/OIOIDWS.Net/tree/master).

 The services are described in section 2 of [SS].
 Please refer to [SS] for detailed documentation of available services.